learning-zone/java-basics/README.md

 ## Q. What is immutable object?
 Can you write immutable object?

-Immutable objects are objects that don't change.
+Immutable objects are objects that don\'t change.
 A Java immutable object must have all its fields be internal, private final fields.
 It must not implement any setters.
 It needs a constructor that takes a value for every single field.

-**Creating an Immutable Object**
+**Creating an Immutable Object:**

 * Do not add any setter method
 * Declare all fields final and private
 * If a field is a mutable object create defensive copies of it for getter methods
 * If a mutable object passed to the constructor must be assigned to a field create a defensive copy of it
-* Don't allow subclasses to override methods.
+* Don\'t allow subclasses to override methods.

 ```java
 public class DateContainer {